6 Reasons Why People Avoid Online Banks

-We air a few of their biggest concerns and share our responses:
+We air a few of the biggest concerns and share our responses that may address some concerns that you have when it comes to online banks:

-1. ‘I’m afraid online banking isn’t as secure as my traditional bank.’
+1. 'I’m afraid online banks aren’t as secure as my traditional bank.'

-Obviously, when it comes to your money, you want it secured.
+Obviously, when it comes to your money, you want it somewhere safe and out of harm's way.
 That’s one of the main reasons you put it in a bank and not in your mattress.

-2. ‘I’m afraid online banking is still a little too new or untested.’
+2. 'I’m afraid online banks are still a little too new or untested.'

-Some form of online banking has been around since the early 1980s.
-In those 35 years, we’ve seen a lot of change and acceptance.
-The same way people now enjoy buying music online, using apps to order food or arrange transportation, or purchasing a used set of golf clubs on eBay or Craigslist, others have enjoyed the online banking experience.
-Actually, the online banking platform has been around for decades, but today with smartphones, laptops, tablets and desktops more ubiquitous than ever, online banking has never made more sense.
+Some form of online banking has been around decades.
+In those years, we’ve seen a lot of change and acceptance.
+The same way that you enjoy buying music online, using apps to order food or arrange transportation, or purchasing a used set of golf clubs on eBay or Craigslist, others have enjoyed the online banking experience.

 3. 'I'm afraid an online bank won't be nearly as convenient as my neighborhood bank.'

 They can return these operational savings to its customers in the form of higher rates.
-Visit the MyBankTracker CD page, and you’ll quickly notice that many of the highest interest rates paid on different term CDs are offered by Internet-only banks.
+Take a look at the best savings accounts and you’ll quickly notice that many of the highest interest rates paid on different savings accounts are offered by Internet-only banks.

 Online checking accounts at Internet banks also generally offer much lower or no monthly fees, and sometimes they even pay interest.